jerryneedell/m0_temperature_logger/README.md

 This is a simple modification to an example of writing to the FS provided by Don Blalr. https://github.com/edgecollective/circuitpython-flash-logger

-Just getting started.

-Next steps are to add error checking, especially for when the FS is full.
-Temperature sampling rate should be much slower for a useful example as well.

 Uses pin D0 to determine File System State
 D0 - Grounded - boot to allow CircuitPython to Write to FS D0- Open - boot to normal USB writeble FS